Columbia-CSX/neoclassical-calculations/README.md

 # neoclassical-calculations
 Collection of helper scripts for post-processing of SFINCS ouputs

-This repository is maintained by Michael Campagna and was created as a part of the 2025 Plasma Physics REU at Columbia-- contact them at macampagna@wm.edu if you have any questions.
+This repository was created by Michael Campagna, Summer 2025.

 ## Dependencies
-Aspects of these scripts depend on [simsopt](https://github.com/hiddenSymmetries/simsopt) and [sfincs](https://github.com/landreman/sfincs).
+Aspects of these scripts depend on [simsopt](https://github.com/hiddenSymmetries/simsopt), [sfincs](https://github.com/landreman/sfincs), and [stelloptPlusSfincs](https://github.com/leebr48/stelloptPlusSfincs).
 Some changes have been made to sfincs to make it compatible with this code #list of changes

+## How to use

+I don't think anyone else will use these, but I'll add some explanation to this section later just in case.
+Send me an email at macampagna@wm.edu if you have any questions :)